microsoft/debug-adapter-protocol/specification.md

   value: string;

   /**
    * The type of the variable's value.
 Typically shown in the UI when hovering over the value.
+This attribute should only be returned by a debug adapter if the client has passed the value true for the 'supportsVariableType' capability of the 'initialize' request.
    */
   type?: string;